 - Close rate and loss rate in each stage of the funnel

 Outbound marketing did not previously exist but was embraced by the company.
 Despite being a greenfield sub-project, it remained challenging to develop the required capabilities.

 Process: Automated and integrated marketing using Salesforce and Pardot.

 Content: Development of digital content used across marketing touchpoints.

 Increased execution capabilities were added using outside firms.
 The partners provided internal capacity and also help at customer touchpoints.

 View the full case study for further details.

 Telemedicine - Digital Transformation

-Click here to view the case study on Telemedicine.
-Digital Transformation as used by the Government of Romania to deliver healthcare efficiently to historically underserved areas of the country.
+The Government of Romania sought to deliver healthcare efficiently to historically underserved areas of the country.
 The majority of the population lives in rural areas or remote areas of the country with limited access to healthcare.
+Actionable Strategies assessed the viability of telemedicine to provide healthcare throughout Romania.
 The project resulted in funding for the initiative which initially saved several rural hospitals from closure and led to broad adoption of telemedicine.